ThePhobosDeimosSuite/laboratoire-0_log430/README.md

     - **API**: Run `npm run api`

 #### Running using docker compose
-This will automatically create the database and run the api:
+This will automatically create the database, launch prometheus/grafana and run the api:
 - Run `docker compose up`

 #### Swagger
 - Swagger url is : `/api-docs`

+#### Grafana
+-

 #### Postman
 - A postman collection is available for testing the api : `/docs/postman_collection.json`